 You can find her on tumblr and twitter as alienpodcast.

 Andy Dettinger (Cover Art: The Spooky Movie Show)

 Andy Dettinger is a college student with very talented friends and a working knowledge of Google.
-They offered to make the cover art for this podcast and learned some photoshop to do it.
+They offered to make cover art for this podcast and learned some photoshop to do it.
 They are working towards a B.A. in Sociology and a B.S. in Conservation and Natural Resources from UC Berkeley.
-They love taking care of stick bugs, writing weird fan fiction and meeting their Goodreads Reading Goal every year.
+They love taking care of stick bigs, writing weird fan fiction, and meeting their Goodreads Reading Goal every year.
 They can be found in the background of fog filled, blurry photographs or at andysmountains.tumblr.com

 Prin Bouchonnet (Cover Art: The Spooky Movie Show)